-Survey Biomass and CV (EBS/AI)

 Table 2.
-Survey biomass in tons and coefficient of variation (CV) of Hippoglossoides spp. combined (flathead sole and Bering flounder) across the entire BSAI; flathead sole only in the Aleutian Islands, Hippoglossoides spp. combined in the Eastern Bering Sea (EBS) shelf survey, flathead sole only in EBS shelf survey, and Bering flounder only in the EBS shelf survey.
+Survey biomass (t) and coefficient of variation (CV) of Hippoglossoides spp. (combined flathead sole and Bering flounder) across the entire BSAI; flathead sole only in the Aleutian Islands, Hippoglossoides spp. combined in the Eastern Bering Sea (EBS) shelf survey, flathead sole only in EBS shelf survey, and Bering flounder only in the EBS shelf survey.
 Slight discrepancies in totals may occur due to rounding.
 Bolded years are not included in base model.
-Data accessed via Oracle database query on Oct 19, 2022.